BigDigits multiple-precision arithmetic source code

 spDivide

 We are pretty certain that the "Add Back" step will never happen in our single-precision ANSI C spDivide function but we are not brave enough to remove the code that handles it.
 We think this requires at least 3 digits in the divisor, v, and we only have two.
-At worst there are 3 times 5 unnecessary machine instructions; at best it catches something that 'theoretically' shouldn't happen.
+At worst there are 15 unnecessary machine instructions; at best it catches something that 'theoretically' shouldn't happen.
 Comments - and proofs - would be welcome.

 ASM